Weirunnn/text-analytics-engine-java/README.md

-# Text Analytics in Java
+# Text Analytics Engine

 ## Overview
-This project implements text analytics techniques in Java to process and analyze textual data.
+A text analytics engine designed to process, analyze, and extract meaningful insights from unstructured text data.

-## Purpose
-The goal of this project is to demonstrate how text data can be processed and analyzed to extract useful information and insights.
+This project demonstrates how text processing and NLP techniques can be applied to real-world business scenarios.

+---

 ## Features
-- Text preprocessing (cleaning, tokenization)
+- Text parsing and processing
-- Word frequency analysis
+- Keyword extraction and analysis
-- Basic text analysis techniques
+- Basic NLP techniques implementation
+- Structured output for insights
-- Structured text processing
+- Scalable design for large text datasets

+---

 ## Tech Stack
 - Java
-- Text Processing
+- Natural Language Processing (NLP)
-- Basic NLP Concepts

-## What I Learned
-- Text preprocessing techniques
+- Data processing techniques

-- Handling unstructured data
-- Implementing text analysis logic
-- Extracting insights from text
+---

-## Use Case
+## Business Use Case
-This type of system can be used for:
+This system can be used for:
-- Text analysis
-- Basic NLP tasks
-- Data preprocessing for machine learning
-- Content analysis
+- Customer feedback analysis

-## Future Improvements
-- Add sentiment analysis
+- Review and sentiment analysis
-- Integrate machine learning models
+- Document classification
-- Support large-scale text processing
+- Business intelligence from text data

-- Build visualization for results
+It helps organizations turn unstructured text into actionable insights.